 Disadvantages of Vinyl Flooring

 Although there is no denying that vinyl is a material with some excellent properties, however, that doesn’t mean there aren’t some disadvantages either.

 This material isn’t as strong as others like wood since it can’t withstand heavy loads and can get damaged by sharp objects.
 It is also a lot more difficult to repair than other materials and you may need new flooring.

 Although this sounds bad, it’s not as bad as you might think, the colours fade due to exposure to too much direct sunlight which is why it’s not recommended for outdoor or conservatory use where it can be damaged by extreme temperatures.

 Due to this material being made out of plastic it’s not biodegradable meaning it will take a very long time to break down after being disposed of.
 People generally don’t recycle this material so it goes straight to the landfill.

 Consult Our Flooring Specialists

 Now that you have seen both sides to vinyl flooring, you can decide whether it’s the right choice for you.
-If you have any questions about it or are interested in purchasing some then fill out our online contact form or call us on 0116 278 3241.
+If you have any questions about vinyl or are interested in purchasing it, simply fill out our online contact form or call us on 0116 278 3241.